thinkinglabs/thinkinglabs.github.io/_posts/2026-04-24-beyond-the-shades-of-conways-law.md

 - **Mechanics: The Mathematical & Geometrical Shades** - The geometry of design: from mathematical isomorphism, homomorphism, congruence to compatibility.
 - **Strategy: Reversing the Law** - How the system ultimately forces the organisation to change versus deliberately changing the organisation.
 - **Scale: Conway's Corollary** - The required organisational flexibility.
-- **Dynamics: The Time Component** - The "Engineer Half Life" and why architecture is "sticky" long after teams change.
+- **Dynamics: Conway's Time Component** - The "Engineer Half Life" and why architecture is "sticky" long after teams change.
 - **Conclusion: The Different Lenses** - A concluding look at how we perceive organisations and their systems.

 ## Wait, There is More